 - 2/3 cup sprinkles, divided

-- 18 paper or plastic cups (3 ounces each) and wooden pop sticks
+- 18 disposable plastic or paper cups (3 ounces each)

 - 2 cups cold 2% milk